andyzheng679/StockGenius/src/main/documentation/serviceDocs/StockPrice.md

 Creating a StockData entity using stockDataCompositeKey, open, close, high, low, intradayMovePercentage, volume variables.
 Saving StockData entity to the database using the stockDataRepository.

+public List<StockData> getDataViaStockTicker - Takes in a param of the stockTicker, and returns a list of StockData based on the StockTicker.

 public Iterator<Map.Entry<String,JsonNode>> fields()
 Returns:
 Iterator that can be used to traverse all key/value pairs for object nodes; empty iterator (no contents) for other types

 Iterator: Gives you the ability to loop through a collection (list, map,array) and access each element.
 Methods: